☰ Menu

 Serving the Underserved

-Phoenix House Texas focuses on providing our prevention and education services to youth and communities that are historically underserved.
+Phoenix House Texas focuses on providing our substance use prevention and mental health education services to youth, families, and communities who are historically underserved.